o1-labs/rfcs/00xx-account-deletion.md

 The current implementation of in-memory ledgers use a fixed-depth [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

-For insertion, the current implementation keeps track of the "fill frontier", that is, the leftmost empty slot of the tree.
+For insertion, the current implementation keeps track of the "fill frontier" index, that is, at the moment, the rightmost leaf that is filled in the tree.
 Since removal is not possible, the leaves between the leftmost leaf of the Merkle tree and the rightmost-filled leaf are *all* filled with data (i.e., non-empty acccounts).

 Now, on removal, there are (at least) 2 options: